MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/index.md

 ## Centrally manage your hybrid environment from Azure

 - **Monitor and get email alerts for all the servers in your environment with [Azure Monitor for Virtual Machines](/azure/azure-monitor/insights/vminsights-overview)**
 You can use Azure Monitor, also known as Virtual Machines Insights, to monitor server health and events, create email alerts, get a consolidated view of server performance across your environment, and visualize apps, systems, and services connected to a given server.
-Windows Admin Center can also set up default email alerts for server health performance and cluster health events.
+Windows Admin Center also can set up default email alerts for server health performance and cluster health events.
 For more info, see [Connect your servers to Azure Monitor and configure email notifications](azure-monitor.md).

 - **Centrally manage operating system updates for all your Windows Servers with [Azure Update Management](/azure/automation/update-management/overview)**
-You can manage updates and patches for multiple servers and VMs from a single place, rather than on a per-server basis.
-With Azure Update Management, you can quickly assess the status of available updates, schedule installation of required updates, and review deployment results to verify updates that apply successfully.
+You can manage updates and patches for multiple servers and VMs from a single place, instead of on a per-server basis.
+With Azure Update Management, you quickly can assess the status of available updates, schedule installation of required updates, and review deployment results to verify updates that apply successfully.
 This is possible whether your servers are Azure VMs, hosted by other cloud providers, or on-premises.
 For more info, see [Use Windows Admin Center to manage operating system updates with Azure Update Management](azure-update-management.md).

 - **Improve your security posture and get advanced threat protection with [Microsoft Defender for Cloud](/azure/security-center/security-center-intro)**